If Progress Is Inevitable, Why Do Some Businesses Still Struggle with Change?Authored by: Jim Stewart, Founder DocuSend

 “That’s great, but why do you cut a third of it off before you cook it?” he asked.
 His wife thought for a bit.
 “I don’t really know…my mother taught me how to make this ham, my grandmother taught her, and my great-grandmother taught her before that.
 The only thing you need to know is it’s the best ham you ever had.”
 Seeing she was growing a little protective of her family recipe, he decided to drop it.

 Curiosity finally caught up with Pete a few days later.
 He decided to call his mother-in-law and ask why she cut off a third of the ham before she put it in the oven.
 To his surprise, she gave him a similar reply, using the identical irritated tone his wife had.
 “I taught my daughter the same as my mother taught me and her mother taught her before that.
 You men are all the same!
 All you need to know is it’s the best ham you ever had.”

 Obsession began to overtake curiosity, and Pete was now on a mission.
 He had to know the reason behind this strange recipe, even at the risk of irritating his wife’s family.
 He called the grandmother and was not surprised to get the same answer.
-Knowing it was his last chance, he paid a visit to the great-grandmother, who happened to keep a very keen mind in spite of her advanced age.
+Knowing it was his last chance, he paid a visit to the great-grandmother, who still had a very keen mind in spite of her advanced age.

 She looked him square in the eye, the beginning of a smile curling her lips as she whispered in a composed voice, “I don’t know why they do it, but I didn’t have a big enough pan to put it in.”

 So, Did the Recipe Ever Actually Change?

 If Pete's wife or any of the other cooks in the family ended up sticking to the original recipe, which isn’t entirely out of the question, what possible reasons could they have come up with?
 I thought of a few that can generally be applied to businesses and organizations: